Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

-Thus, the vectors MU to $M(-t)$ are the complex conjugates of those MU to $M(t)$ with entries permuted by $P$.
-Hence the number of vectors, $N_v$, is an \emph{even} function of $t$ and the vectors MU to $M(t)$ have the same properties as those MU to $M(-t)$.
-Although we did not pay any attention to the existence of this exact symmetries when introducing the approximations, the results obtained do respect it.

 The results obtained for \emph{Hermitean} Hadamard matrices $B(\theta)$, shown in Fig. \ref{Non-affine fig}, are similar to those of the symmetric family.
-The observed plateaus blend in with the rigorous bounds found for $N_v=120$ and $N_v=38$ due to the equivalences $B(1/2) \approx D(0)$ and $B(\theta_0) \approx C$ (cf. Table \ref{res:special}).
+The observed plateaus conform with the rigorous bounds found for $N_v=120$ and $N_v=56$ due to the equivalences $B(1/2) \approx D(0)$ and $B(\theta_0) \approx C$ (cf. Table \ref{res:special}).
 We consider the plateaus at 56, 58, 60, 72, 84 and 108 to be genuine while spurious values for $N_v$ proliferate near their ends, where $N_v$ is likely to vary discontinuously.
-Once more, Table \ref{res:nonaffine} reveals that neither regularly spaced points on the grid
+Once more, Table \ref{res:nonaffine} reveals that both regularly spaced points on the grid

-nor randomly chosen values of $\theta$ define Hadamard matrices $B(\theta)$ which would allow the construction of more than three MU bases.
-As for the symmetric family, we are able to explain the symmetry of $N_v$: members of the Hermitean family satisfy the relation $B(1 -\theta ) = B^*(\theta)$ which implies that the number $N_v$ of MU vectors (and their properties) will not change upon a reflection about the point $\theta=1/2$.
+and randomly chosen values of the parameter $\theta$ define Hadamard matrices $B(\theta)$ which allow the construction of three MU bases but not four.

 Finally, let us consider the \emph{Sz\"oll\H{o}si} family, the non-affine two-parameter set of Ha\-da\-mard matrices $X(a,b)$.
 Fig. \ref{szollosiCrossSection} shows the values of $N_v$ for randomly chosen parameters on two cuts through parameter space, namely along the line